 There’s a free 30-day trial available for Final Cut Pro X, and it costs $299.99 if you choose to purchase once the test period is up.

 The video editing apps and tools discussed above can help brands of all sizes to create social videos that their audiences respond to.

 Regardless of which tools you use and what kind of videos you’re making, there are a few best practices that can provide better results.
 These include:

-- Add subtitles.
 Some platforms are heavy on autoplay videos, which start without sound, so adding subtitles can help grab their attention.
-Subtitles are also necessary for users who may have hearing disabilities, or those who are watching in an area where they can’t play the video with sound.
+Subtitles are also necessary for users who may have hearing disabilities, or for those who are watching in an area where they can’t play the video with sound.